stuf/presentations/async-workshop/md/01-brief-history.md

 v-v-v

-### Things worth noticing

-Both Promises and Streams allow:
+### Promises and Observables

-Combining multiple values into one
+Easy to combine multiple values into one <!-- .element: class="fragment" -->

-Values and errors in parallel
+Values and errors move in parallel <!-- .element: class="fragment" -->

-Allows for declarative code where it matters
+Allows for declarative code where it matters <!-- .element: class="fragment" -->

 note: